-How much does an accountant cost in the UK?
+How much does an accountant cost in the UK for a small business?
 Outsourcing Costs explained.

 So how much does an accountant cost in the UK?
 The answer is – it depends.
 If you want a simple individual tax return then expect to pay anywhere between £75 to £350+ VAT depending on the quality of service.
 Most small businesses can expect to pay around £500 a year for a standard set of accountants (and submission to Companies House) however, the price is completely dependent on your company situation.

 Do you want to find out how much your accountant will cost?
-Fill out the form below and we'll get quotes from local accountants in your area.
+Fill out the form below and we'll get accountant quotes from local accountants in your area.
 Time to complete: 30 seconds.

 The cost of outsourcing your accounting can depend firstly on the size of the business, the type of business you own (self-employed or limited company) the number of employees you have, the number of company directors and other factors such as where your business is situated.
 If you are self-employed and need your tax return filed and your accounts done then an average range would be between 250 to 1,000 + VAT.